nmala001/Bio_Informatics_Project/README.md

 # Bio_Informatics_Project

+## Implement the global alignment dynamic programming algorithm using an affine-gap penalty

 Steps to run the file:
 1. Save the global_alignment.py in any folder.
 2. Open Putty or Secure shell and navigate to that folder where you saved the above file.